ahujar27/TT-TO_Classifier/README.md

 ### 3b.
 GISTIC Conversion

+*If running in Tumor-Only mode, skip this step*

-1. INFILE (Combined CNV calls from step 4a)
+1. INFILE (Combined CNV calls from step 2f)

 Once this is complete, GISTIC2 can be run using the following command: `./gistic2 -refgene /refgenefiles/hg38.UCSC.add_miR.160920.refgene.mat -cnv $INFILE`